MarcusCalidus/s7-plc-exporter/Readme.md

 # s7-plc-exporter - a Prometheus exporter for Siemens S7 PLC

+s7-plc-exporter is a generic Prometheus exporter for values from Siemens S7 PLC (See [sompatibilty](http://snap7.sourceforge.net/snap7_client.html#target_compatibility))

 ## Prerequisites
 In order to run s7-plc-exporter you need Node.js installed on your system.